brian-watkins/spheres/adr/023_block_views.md

 This technique is similar to what is known as 'block dom.'
 In that case, I think, the approach says that we think of the user interface as composed of 'blocks' instead of individual dom elements.
-These blocks are higher-level combinarions of individual dom elements that tend to get rendered together.
+These blocks are higher-level combinations of individual dom elements that tend to get rendered together.
 In certain cases, this can lead to large gains in rendering speed and efficiency, especially when simply reordering blocks, since the renderer need only deal with the high-level